Quest-V80-on-the-beach

 Build Quality

 The telescopic shaft should have been carbon fibre on both models because the shaft is not available to purchase later as an option.
 V60 owners are stuck with the aluminum shaft, and this does add to the weight.
+In fact the difference between the V80 with carbon fibre shaft and the V60 with the aluminum shaft is a whopping 840 grams!
+That can make quite an impact on your swinging arm after a couple of hours detecting.
 The operation of the shafts is smooth, and with the control box being fully adjustable along the top part of the shaft without the need for tools, it makes for a very versatile design.

 The control box is protected by a silicon surround.
 The Buttons on the control box can be a little finicky.
 Sometimes requiring more than one press before anything happens.
 Likewise, the buttons on the side of the control box that operate the flashlight, backlight, volume up/down, and power need to be pressed in just the right place.
 It is a small thing but can be annoying at times.